Jenina52112/NoSql-Social-Network-API-Challenge/README.md

 ## Description
 This project is about a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
-It was done using Express.js for routing, a MongoDB database, and the Mongoose ODM
+It was done using Express.js for routing, a MongoDB database, and the Mongoose ODM.

 ## Installation
 To install the application, navigate to the repository entitled: NoSql-Social-Network-API-Challenge.
 Once navigated, install necessary dependencies.